Steve Howe: Sometimes Rock Bottom Comes Too Soon

 Addiction is a chronic disease that picks up speed as time goes by.
 It isn’t an indication of weakness or lack of willpower and it rarely gets better on its own.
 With treatment, however, many addicted people are able to recover and lead happy, productive, substance-free lives.
 Sometimes, getting better involves stumbles and relapses along the way, and sadly, rock bottom comes too soon for some people.

-Steve Howe was a talented pitcher with a powerful left-handed pitch who was drafted by the Dodgers soon after his 1979 graduation from University of Michigan.
+Steve Howe was a talented pitcher with a powerful left-handed pitch who was drafted by the Dodgers soon after his 1979 graduation from the University of Michigan.
 Howe made his major league debut and was named Rookie of the Year in 1980.
 He helped the team clinch the World Series title in 1981, and was named to the All-Star team in 1982.
 It seems that things couldn’t be better for the rising star, but in reality, life was beginning to fall apart.
 Howe’s struggles with addiction are well documented.

 Attempts at Recovery and Ongoing Problems